pedroandreou/LibraryManagementSystem/README.md

   for i in self.master.winfo_children():
     i.destroy()
 ```
-I am hiding and turning the frames to visible again when appropriate (see at "show_frame" and "hide_frame" methods in the "gui.py" file)
+Or even instead of having just one frame, I am having a single frame for each page where each is hidden and turned to visible again when appropriate (see at "show_frame" and "hide_frame" methods in the "gui.py" file)
 - Created images using draw.io in combination with GIMP software and added them to Tkinter buttons
 - No point in writing dot code for visualising the ERD diagram of my DB.
 Used DBeaver software to generate the diagram automatically and made the images transparent using the GIMP software
 - Autocomplete of suggested book titles feature added to the "Search Book" page using the ttkwidgets library